-If the roads around you are rough, uneven, with badly weathered pavement, bumpy, with pebbles or literal rocks, or full of cracks, skateboarding for moving around may be unpleasant or even hazardous – read easy to fall flat on your face.
+If the roads around you are rough, uneven, with badly weathered pavement, bumpy, with pebbles or rocks, or are full of cracks, skateboarding for getting around can be unpleasant or even hazardous, as in, easy to fall flat on your face.

-In this post, I look at how feasible and advisable it is to skateboard on rough terrain, dirt, gravel, and/or bad pavement.
+In this post, I look at how hard it is to skateboard on rough terrain, dirt, gravel, and/or bad pavement.

 for riding on rough surface you need softer and larger wheels.
 They will absorb shocks, roll over things, and generate extra forward momentum from obstacles.
-The will also roll further with less effort.
+They will also give you longer roll with less effort.

-To run such wheels, you need the right board: the right deck with the right wheel clearance, and the right trucks to fit the large wheels.
+To run such wheels, you need the right board: the right deck with the good wheel clearance, and the right trucks to fit the wheels.

 Can you skate on rough roads?

-Wheels with a durometer in the 77 to 85A range help absorb impact from cracks and bumps.
-Bigger wheels will also make the ride a lot smoother, however they may require you add riser pads to increase wheel clearance on your board.
+Wheels with a durometer in the 77 to 82A range help absorb impact from cracks and bumps.
+Bigger wheels will also make your ride a lot smoother, however they may require you to add riser pads so as to increase wheel clearance on your board.

 See also: Where can you skateboard?